gebeer/site-pwsage/README.md

 - execute `bower install` to install all bower components
 - execute `gulp` to build your assets.
 They will be pusblished in site/templates/dist/

-You should now see the site in a browser with all js and css applied
+You should now see the site in a browser with all js and css applied.

 ##The gulp Magic
 To have automated compilation of scss in the backgound and an updated browser window every time you change something in your code, execute `gulp watch` in a terminal.